img

 • Food sensitivity

-Medical conditions such as celiac disease, HIV, Behcet disease and IBS could make you more prone to canker sores.
+Medical conditions such as celiac disease, HIV, Behcet's disease and IBD can make you more prone to canker sores.

 As with cold sores, a healthy immune system is vital to remedy ulcers quickly.